mr4tt/zotbot/README.md

 - [SF and Fantasy Governments: A Semi-Scientific Survey](https://www.tor.com/2023/01/05/sf-and-fantasy-governments-a-semi-scientific-survey/) - Having complained about one particular aspect of science fiction and fantasy settings for decades, it belatedly occurred to me to start tabulating data  to see if in fact there were any support for…

 - [Discord, or the Death of Lore](http://ascii.textfiles.com/archives/5509) - I chose the life, it didn’t choose me.
 I could have walked away from it a long time ago, and I’ve certainly shifted my focus over the years.
 But I still hold the heft and halter, the on…

-- [Welcome to the new Verge](https://www.theverge.com/2022/9/13/23349876/the-verge-website-redesign-new-newsfeed-blogs-logo) - A complete redesign of The Verge that marries the best of old-school blogging with a modern news feed experience.